ecamp/ecamp3/CONTRIBUTING.md

 If you are a developer and wish to get involved in the project, please leave us a message at cosinus@gryfensee.ch.
 We will then get in touch with you once the project is ready for community development.
 Until then, feel free to set up the project on your local machine and make yourself familiar with it.
 Setup documentation can (soon) be found in our Wiki pages on GitHub.

 ## Contribution process
-We use a triangular workflow.
+We use a triangular git workflow.
 This means that all changes are first pushed to a contributor's fork of the repository, and then the changes are merged into the main fork via a pull request.
 In practice, setting up this workflow looks as follows:

 1. Fork the main repository onto your GitHub account